canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

-Directly specifying autoinstall as a :code:`autoinstall.yaml` file does not require a :code:`#cloud-config` header, and does not use a top level :code:`autoinstall` key.
+Directly specifying autoinstall as a :code:`autoinstall.yaml` file does not require a :code:`#cloud-config` header, and does not use a top level ``autoinstall:`` key.
 The autoinstall directives are placed at the top level.

 .. code-block:: yaml